1800659/DM-project/README.md

 >Student: Francesco Fortunato, 1848527
 >
->Student: Cristian Santaroni, 1800659.
+>Student: Cristian Santaroni, 1800659

 ## Project Scope

-The primary focus of this project was to measure and compare the performance of two distinct database management systems: a relational database management system (MariaDB) and a graph database management system (Neo4j).
+The primary focus of this project was to measure and compare the performance of two distinct database management systems: a relational database management system (**MariaDB**) and a graph database management system (**Neo4j**).
 To achieve this, we selected and executed a set of 20 queries to evaluate their execution times on both database systems.

 ## Project Components